-A handwritten will may be valid in Massachusetts, so long as all other legal requirements are satisfied, including those concerning signing, the will being witnessed by at least two people, the testator being of sound mind, and the absence of fraud.
+A handwritten will may be valid in Massachusetts, so long as all other legal requirements are satisfied, including those concerning signing, the will be witnessed by at least two people, the testator being of sound mind, and the absence of fraud.

 What is a Holographic Will?